Senegal

 Program Wrap-up

-The final week of the Novogratz Bridge Year Program takes place in a tranquil and eclectic artists enclave called Toubab Dialaw, located on cliffs above a small fishing village outside of Dakar.
+The final week of the Novogratz Bridge Year Program takes place in a tranquil retreat space close to the coast, where students can enjoy vibrant sunsets and their last dips in the Atlantic Ocean.
 Here, participants engage in a re-entry workshop to examine lessons learned from their Bridge Year experience and reflect on their return home, their goals for the future, and the ways in which they can best integrate their experience into daily life at Princeton.

 Fast Facts